Senior Discounts 2023: How to Keep More Cash in Your Pockets

 Seniors can get special rates on accommodations at Omni Hotels.

 Travel Discounts for Seniors

 Are you looking for discounts that will help you see the world?
-An AARP study found that more than 40 percent of seniors age 52 or older were planning to travel both locally and internationally in 2017.3 You can get out and about for less with these deals from travel providers.
+You can get out and about for less with these deals from travel providers.

 Senior Discounts on Insurance

-Operating and maintaining a vehicle can be hugely expensive, particularly for older adults on fixed incomes.
+Even if you have one of the best cars for seniors, operating and maintaining a vehicle can be hugely expensive.
+That's particularly true for older adults on fixed incomes.
 Fortunately, there are plenty of insurance companies that recognize that reality and offer reduced rates for senior citizens.

 AARP insurance discounts

 AARP partners with insurance companies to offer members-only rates on auto, life, vision, health, home, and dental insurance for seniors.
 Whether these are the best deals for you depends on your individual situation, so be sure to shop around.

 While it's not specifically a discount for seniors, State Farm's Drive Safe & Save program can cut some drivers' insurance bills by up to 30 percent.
 Using data from your vehicle's OnStar system, State Farm looks at your mileage and driving patterns to calculate how much you can save on your premium.
 Seniors who don't typically drive very much could save big.